Mozart, the Magic Flute, and Freemasonry

 While the story is packed cover-to-cover with themes related to the hero’s journey, liberalism, the enlightenment, and general good vs. evil spirituality, there are a few themes related to Freemasonry specifically:

 - In the magic flute, the Queen of the Night represents darkness in general (and arguably the Roman Catholic Church of the time, which was anti-Mason, specifically).
 Meanwhile, Sarastro, the King of the Sun, represents enlightenment (or the enlightened liberals of the late 1700’s specifically).
-The story’s hero is in love with the Queen’s daughter who is charged with Killing Sarastro… but [spoiler alert] betrays her mother in favor of her lover [the story’s hero] Tamino (hinting that Mozart was more the Man, and Woman, and Citizen type).
+The story’s hero is in love with the Queen’s daughter who is charged with Killing Sarastro but [spoiler alert] betrays her mother for her lover [the story’s hero] Tamino (hinting that Mozart was more the Man, and Woman, and Citizen type).

 - Masonry assigns meaning to the number 3.
-The Opera opens with a triad (chord with three notes) and there are 3 child-spirits, 3 ladies, 3 slaves, and 3 priests (whom act as a greek chorus).
-In the opera one of the two main characters (Papageno) counts to 3 in the main theme played throughout the piece.
+The Opera opens with a triad of a chord with three notes, and there are 3 child-spirits, 3 ladies, 3 slaves, and 3 priests who act as a Greek chorus.
+In the opera, one of the two main characters, Papageno, counts to 3 in the main theme played throughout the piece.

 - The trials of the initiates act as an initiation into the higher orders of the brotherhood of the light.
 Mason’s have a number of different rituals and ranks.

 The secrets of Mozart’s “Magic Flute” – Joshua Borths.